 You need the following components to make a favorable condition for microorganisms.

 Brown and Green Ratio (C:N ratio)

 The brown and green ratio indicates the compost ratio of carbon and nitrogen-rich waste products.

 Carbon is a building block of organic materials and is generally found in brown color organic waste.
 Leaves, rotten hay, cornstalks, and small twigs are carbon-rich organic wastes and also happen to be brown in color.
 Carbon gives the energy to these microorganisms to munch on these organic wastes.

 Nitrogen is a source of protein to the microorganism which makes them durable.
 It is often found in green color organic wastes such as vegetables, kitchen leftovers, fresh grass clipping, and seaweeds.

-The proper carbon and nitrogen compost ratio also known as "Brown and Green ratio" is essential for composting.
-You want the carbon to nitrogen ratio to be 30 to 1 to create a favourable composting condition.
+The proper carbon and nitrogen compost ratio are also known as the “Brown and Green ratio” is essential for composting.
+You want the carbon to nitrogen ratio to be 30 to 1 to create a favorable composting condition.

 You need to keep the compost moist but not wet.
 Ventilation and mixing will help dry out a soggy pile – as will the addition of more brown material.

 Keep your compost pile covered during rain.
 If possible, use un-chlorinated water when you have to add water.